Growing Heritage seeds & supporting small independent organic seed companies ensures diversity in seed supply & future food security

 And the same goes for garlic!

-You've also just got time plant some spring planting varieties of garlic early in the month - check the pack to make sure they are varieties suitable for spring planting!
+You've also JUST got time plant some spring planting varieties of garlic early in the month if you get a move on!
+Check the pack to make sure they are varieties suitable for spring planting!
 Garlic needs cold weather to develop it's roots, or it may produce a large bulb rather than cloves.
-I find that planting in modules or pots and keeping in a cold spot, such as in the shade against a north wall, until they're well-rooted, is a good way to start late plantings off - then I plant them out as normal.
+I find that planting in modules or pots and keeping in a cold spot, such as outside in the shade against a north wall, until they're well-rooted, is a good way to start late plantings off - then I plant them out as normal.
 Cristo is the best variety which I've found for spring planting and it has a good strong flavour.
+Morado is another..

 (P.S.
 I really enjoy sharing my original ideas and 40 years experience of growing and cooking my own organic food with you.
 It's most satisfying and naturally also very complimentary if others find "inspiration" in my work......But if you do happen to copy any of my material, or repeat it in any way online - I would appreciate it very much if you would please mention that it originally came from me.
 It's the result of many years of hard work and often hard won-experience.
 Thank you.)